There’s no turning back now guys. It’s been 8 months since I stopped dying my hair and I’m like really gray now.

 Are you going gray?
 Where are you at?
 How is it going?
 What are you loving or not loving?
 Comment below so we can share and support each other!

-For more check our my previous posts on Going Gray here:
+For more, check out these posts on Going Gray:

 - Going Gray: Why I Stopped Dying My Hair